Tuesday, February 13, 2024

 Freshly grated Parmesan, to taste

-Don't leave out the bay leaf or the nutmeg; they add a lot to the sauce.
-Remember to be parsimonious with the cream; you don't want the sauce to be creamy.
+Don’t leave out the bay leaf or the nutmeg—they both add a lot to the sauce.
+And remember to be parsimonious with the cream; you don’t want the sauce to be creamy.

-Melt the butter then cook the pancetta without letting it color to render some of the fat - 3 to 5 minutes.
-Stir in the onion and garlic; then the carrot and the celery; then the mushrooms.
+Melt the butter, then cook the pancetta without letting it color—3 to 5 minutes—to render some of the fat.
+Stir in the onion and garlic, then the carrot and celery, then the mushrooms.
 Cook over medium heat, stirring often.

-Turn up the heat a little and add the meat, breaking it up.
+Turn up the heat a little and add the ground beef, breaking it up.
 Cook for about 3 minutes without stirring so the meat starts to brown.
 Stir again.
-Add the tomatoes, red wine, stock, the bay leaf, a grating of nutmeg, and a little salt and pepper.
+Add the tomatoes, wine, stock, bay leaf, nutmeg, and a little salt and pepper.

-Turn the heat down till the sauce is gently moving.
-Partially cover the pan.
-Let it cook for about an hour, stirring occasionally, checking the liquid to make sure it does not dry out.
+Reduce the heat until the sauce is just gently moving.
+Partially cover the pan and cook for about an hour, stirring occasionally and checking to make sure it doesn’t dry out.

-Pour in the heavy cream slowly and with a light hand.
-Stir.
-Let it cook a little longer - for 15 to 20 minutes, keeping in mind you do not want it to get thick.
+Pour in the heavy cream slowly, using a light hand.
+Stir and cook for another 15 to 20 minutes, keeping in mind that you don’t want the sauce to get thick.
+Taste and adjust seasoning.

-I usually serve this over rigatoni or mezzi rigatoni (but sometimes I use spaghetti) with grated Parmesan but use whatever pasta shape you like.
+I usually serve this over rigatoni or mezzi rigatoni (but sometimes spaghetti) with freshly grated Parmesan—but use whatever pasta shape you like.

 Thursday, February 1, 2024